dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch5_StressProjection.md

 Fluid injection such as in hydraulic fracturing, water-flooding, and waste-water disposal can reach adjacent faults (if any) and decrease the effective normal stress $\sigma_n = S_n - P_p$ acting on faults.
 In hydraulic fracturing, the injection of fluids is temporary and limited to the fracture completion size.
 In water-flooding, pressure build-up is limited by the producer wells.
-In waste-water injection, the pressure build-up is controlled by the aquifer size, compressibility and compartmentalization.
+In waste-water injection (including salt-water disposal SWD), the pressure build-up is controlled by the aquifer size, compressibility and compartmentalization.

 :::{figure-md} fig:lec6-X
 <img src="../mynewbook/figures/6-FaultReactivation.svg" alt="figurecontent" width="600px">